 I decided of having a go at making it myself to see if I could make it any cheaper than buying it from the supermarket.
 I bought a packet of pesticide free almonds.
 I would really recommend using this type of almond when making the milk.

 For the almond milk recipe I researched a few recipes online and read the reviews they received.
 I decided to go with this recipe I found online.
 I didn't realise how simple making almond milk really was until I researched it.

-You wonder how on earth you are going to get something drinkable out of this concoction... but trust me you do!
+You wonder how on earth you are going to get something drinkable out of this concoction but trust me you do!
 Before I blended it I added the vanilla essence and a tablespoon of agave syrup to sweeten it slightly.
-The recipe below calls for two dates as another option to sweeten the milk or if your really good don't add any sweetner at all.
+The recipe below calls for two dates as another option to sweeten the milk or if you're really good don't add any sweetener at all.

-I then whizzed the almonds and water for a good few minutes until the almonds where nicely ground to a fine pulp.
+I then whizzed the almonds and water for a few minutes until the almonds where nicely ground to a fine pulp.
 Now it started looking like almond milk.
-I then strained to pulp through a fine seive.
-For a cleaner looking almond milk strain it through a piece of cheese cloth.
+I then strained to pulp through a fine sieve.
+For cleaner and more refined looking almond milk strain it through a piece of cheese cloth or fine muslin.

 I didn't want to waste the almond pulp that I made the milk from so I spread it onto a large lined baking tray and placed it into a 160 degree fan forced oven for about 30 - 45 minutes.
 Stirring it about every 10 minutes.
 By doing this you are drying the almond pulp out making it into crunchy almond goodness.

 Great uses for the dried almond pulp would be to sprinkle it on some yoghurt, mix it in with your morning muesli, add to cookies or cakes or even to a crumble topping.
 I sprinkled this on my morning Apple Pie Quinoa Flake bake..... recipe coming next week!